 Photo by Innerbody Research

-Xwerks is a relatively fitness-oriented company, but not all of its offerings are exclusively for those who hit the gym hard (though ashwagandha may be able to boost testosterone).21 Several products, including the ashwagandha gummies, are suitable for anyone who’s just trying to feel better.
+Xwerks is a relatively fitness-oriented company, but not all of its offerings are exclusively for people who hit the gym hard (though ashwagandha may be able to boost testosterone).21 Several products, including the ashwagandha gummies, are suitable for anyone who’s just trying to feel better.
 And because the ashwagandha comes in a vegan gummy form (with a recognizable strawberry flavor), they’re easy for almost anyone to take.

 Xwerks Ashwa gummies contain 1,500mg of ashwagandha from a 50mg extract per two-gummy serving.
 This may sound like a lot, but the label notes that these gummies only provide 3% withanolides — or a grand total of only 1.5mg (3% of the 50mg extract) per dose.